Vivekanand-R/interactive-github-p/README.md

 🧹 Just Exploring?
 No problem!
 If you were just checking things out and don’t need to keep this code:

-- Simply delete your Spark.
+- Simply explore.
-- Everything will be cleaned up — no traces left behind.
+- Everything will be refreshed.

 📄 License For Spark Template Resources